Share this article

 Be paired with a mentor to support you as you reach your partnership goals.

 Meet and connect with investors and cross-sector leaders to create partnerships during Solve’s flagship events, additional workshops throughout the year, and via facilitated introductions.
-Solve’s community of members includes leading organizations such as Google, GE, General Motors, Atlassian, and Save the Children.
+Solve’s community of members includes leading organizations such as Google, General Motors, Medtronic Foundation, Save the Children, and Starbucks.

 Advance your solution through exclusive Brain Trusts during Solve at MIT and beyond.
-These are curated working groups bringing together a mini Board of Advisors of accomplished leaders to give you strategic advice and connections.
+These are curated working groups bringing together a mini Board of Advisors of accomplished leaders to provide strategic advice and connections.

 Join a class of peers to share best practices and find collaboration opportunities.